 The Final Rule is part of a comprehensive set of reform measures and regulations intended to improve the banking sector's ability to absorb shocks arising from financial and economic stress, improve risk management and governance, and strengthen banks' transparency and disclosures.
-Table 1a and Table 1b present the CET1, Tier 1, and total capital requirements applicable to the Company under the Standardized Approach and Advanced Approach, respectively, as of March 31, 2023.
+Table 1a and Table 1b present the CET1, Tier 1, and total capital requirements applicable to the Company under the Standardized Approach and Advanced Approach, respectively, as of March 31, 2025.

-Standardized Approach Common Equity Tier 1 4.50% 3.20% 9.20% (CET1) ratio 6.00% 10.70% Tier 1 capital ratio 3.20% 8.00% 3.20% 12.70% Total capital ratio Minimum requirement Stress capital buffer G-SIB capital surcharge
+Standardized Approach 13.30% 11.30% 9.80% 3.80% 3.80% 3.80% 8.00% 6.00% 4.50% Common Equity Tier 1 (CET1) ratio Tier 1 capital ratio Total capital ratio Stress capital buffer G-SIB capital surcharge Minimum requirement